tomysli/Guidelines/Development_Guidelines.md

 ![](isp_2.png)

-However, Martin also points out in his book:
+However, Martin also points out in his book (emphasis mine):

 > **As with all principles, care must be taken not to overdo it**.
 The spectre of a class with hundreds of different interfaces, some segregated by client and others segregated by version, would be frightening indeed.

 Source [^Mar03] p.145

 Martin was kind enough to put the articles (not exactly the same but very similar to those in his book) in the Object Mentor web site, check them out: